jborean93/pypsexec/README.md

 ## Further Info

-These are the steps the library completes to work;
+While this info is not necessary for you to use this library it can help people understand what is happening under the hood.
+This library runs the following steps when running a command;

 * Create an SMB connection to the host
 * Copies across the PAExec binary to the `ADMIN$` share of the remote host
 * Binds the Windows Service Manager to the opened `IPC$` tree using RPC
-* Creates and starts a Windows service as the `SYSTEM` accound to run the bianry copied
+* Creates and starts a Windows service as the `SYSTEM` account to run the binary copied
-* Connect to the PAExec named pipe the service runs
+* Connect to the PAExec named pipe the service creates
 * Sends the process details to the PAExec service through the pipe
 * Send a request to the PAExec service to start the process based on the settings sent
 * Connect to the newly spawned process's stdout, stderr, stdin pipe (if not interactive or async)